Lawliar/CO3/README.md

 ## fair warning:
 - Due to historical reasons, the whole codebase is filled with name referecens to `SPEAR`, which is the old name for `CO3`.
 If you see `SPEAR`, that means the same thing as `CO3`.
 - This is a research prototype, not intended for production.
 In the meantime, I am open for all helpful PRs that can make CO3 better.
+- If your research prototype is built on top of CO3, I encourage you to open source too.